 Mr. Jarman is a finance professional with over 20 years' experience in the industry, he has significant corporate and capital raising experience especially with start-ups and small to mid-cap size companies.
 He is currently a director of advisory firm Alignment Capital Pty Ltd, which he co-founded in 2014.
-Alignment Capital is the current corporate advisor of Albion, having been appointed in October 2021 for a period of 2 years.
 Julian has previously been a director of Mozambi Coal Ltd which became Volt Resources Limited (ASX: VRC).